Skip to main content

 ...

-A little below still in the same Dockerfile, grant permissions on that new folder and modify de last line to expose the volume:
+Further down in the same Dockerfile, grant permissions on the new folder and update the last line to expose the volume:

 /Dockerfile